 For how-to questions or diagnosing or debugging issues, we suggest using StackOverflow, and we have a questions page that lists the suggested tags to use.
-If you’re fairly certain that there is a problem in the Spring Framework or would like to suggest a feature, please use the JIRA issue tracker.
+If you’re fairly certain that there is a problem in the Spring Framework or would like to suggest a feature, please use the GitHub Issues.

 If you have a solution in mind or a suggested fix, you can submit a pull request on Github.
 However, please keep in mind that, for all but the most trivial issues, we expect a ticket to be filed in the issue tracker, where discussions take place and leave a record for future reference.